with Justin Lamoureux

 Day 3: 6:30 am (MST), Meet at the Yamnuska Office

 - Plan a trip with a large objective in mind

-- Take the skills from Day 1 and 2 and apply it to Day 3
+- Take the skills from Day 1 and 2 and apply them to Day 3

 - Trail breaking and traversing, techniques for efficiency on a splitboards